shwezhu/shwezhu.github.io/content/post/golang/basics/009-everything-passed-by-value.md

 The answer is no, we don't need to do that.
 Learn more: [array & slice & map - golang collections](https://shaowenzhu.top/post/golang/basics/003-collections/)

+Similarly, [string is just a read only slice](https://davidzhu.xyz/post/golang/basics/015-string-runes-bytes/) in Go, we don't need return a pointer of string value.

 > **NOTE:**  when we have a slice channel, both the slice we pass to the channel and the other slice we received from the channel share a same underlying array.
 If you don't want that, you probably need a copy, check the built-in copy function.
 >
 > ```golang